Synod of Lviv (1946): Background

 By the mid-20th century, the Ukrainian Greek Catholic Church contained over 3,000 parishes, 4,440 churches, five seminaries, and 127 monasteries.
 The leading religion among ethnic Ukrainians in Austro-Hungarian Galicia, the UGCC was at the heart of the Ukrainian national revival.
 Centred in Lviv, their role in advocating Ukrainian independence increased after Andrey Sheptytsky became Major Archbishop of Kyiv–Galicia in 1901, as the church became among the foremost advocates of Ukrainian autonomy and independence.

 Following the Soviet invasion of Poland at the beginning of World War II, areas of western Ukraine where the majority of the local population belonged to the Ukrainian Greek Catholic Church were placed under the control of the Soviet Union.
 Repressions by the Soviet government against members of the church and its clergy soon began, and in January 1941, Soviet leader Joseph Stalin and head of the NKVD Lavrentiy Beria approved a proposal to destroy the church.
-However, such a decision was politically untenable due to geographic proximity to the German-controlled General Government and the unity of the church's structures at the time made such a step politically untenable.
+However, such a decision was politically untenable due to geographic proximity to the German-controlled General Government and unity between members of the church at the time.
 The beginning of Operation Barbarossa led to plans for the Greek Catholic Church's destruction being put on hold indefinitely.

 With the Soviet recapture of western Ukraine in 1944, it at first appeared that there would be peace between the Soviet government and the UGCC.
 Sheptytsky's death the same year was marked by a lavish funeral, and the succession of Josyf Slipyj was noted in the Soviet press.
 In December, a group from the UGCC travelled to Moscow, the Soviet capital, where they met with the government and the Russian Orthodox Church.
 Behind this new cordiality, however, the church was far weaker than it had been before Germany's invasion of the Soviet Union: Sheptytsky's death had left the UGCC without a unifying figurehead, and the church's support for anti-communist groups such as the Ukrainian Insurgent Army had left their clergy vulnerable to treason charges.
 In 1945, after the church's leadership refused to denounce Ukrainian independence and join Soviet propaganda efforts, a purge of clergy began, with those deemed who opposed the concept of a UGCC-ROC merger being deported to Siberia and replaced by individuals who were more willing to support the Soviet government.
 These replacements were not recognised by the Holy See, which holds authority over appointments in the church.
 By February 1945, the People's Commissariat for State Security (NKGB) of the Ukrainian Soviet Socialist Republic had issued a goal for officers to liquidate the church, citing its ties to the Holy See and Ukrainian nationalist groups.
 The written report said, in part, "The Greek Catholic Uniate Church, in the form that it exists in at the present time, is an entirely foreign to us in influence, as a legal residence of the Vatican, and in its active participation in Ukrainian nationalist organisations on our territory."